Structyl Specification

 "project": { ... }

-}Structyl ignores this field (per Extensibility Rule 3).
+}Structyl ignores the $schema field at runtime (per Extensibility Rule 3).

 | Document | Description |